AI GovernanceDPDPA 2023Pan India

 04

-Establish AI Ethics & Risk Policy
+Establish AI Ethics and Risk Policy

 05

-Run a DPIA for High-Risk AI
+Run a DPIA for High Risk AI

 Any AI system that profiles individuals or makes automated decisions qualifies for a Data Protection Impact Assessment.
 SDF designation will make DPIAs mandatory.